 - Xiaomi Mi MIX 3 5G − instructions here

-You will also feel some significant changes in the display of the OS for example, you will see a different texture of apps display, smooth functioning of your smartphone etc.
+You will also feel some significant changes in the display of the OS, for example, you will see a different texture of apps display, smooth functioning of your smartphone, etc.

-Most of the big smartphone manufacturers like OnePlus, Samsung, Xiomi, Sony and Nokia will take complete benefits as they will roll out the Android Pie updates to the users in a very less time.
-The Android Q updated will surely be a huge success for the Google as far the tech experts think.
-And we too stand in the favor of this statement and will suggest you to use this Android Q version on your phone.
-All you need to do is just see the list of the compatible devices released by the Google and get sign up (different smartphones have different set of instructions) to get the updates of this Android Q beta version.
+Most of the big smartphone manufacturers like OnePlus, Samsung, Xiomi, Sony and Nokia will take complete benefits as they will roll out the Android Pie updates to the users in very little time.
+The Android Q updated will surely be a huge success for Google as far the tech experts think.
+And we too stand in the favor of this statement and will suggest you use this Android Q version on your phone.
+All you need to do is just see the list of the compatible devices released by the Google and get sign up (different smartphones have a different set of instructions) to get the updates of this Android Q beta version.
 So, just check your eligibility now and get these updates right on your smartphone.

 You can find Google’s list of known issues here.

-As Google explains: “The updates that you’ll receive as a part of this program are pre-release versions, and may contain errors and defects that can affect normal functioning of your device.
+As Google explains: “The updates that you’ll receive as a part of this program are pre-release versions, and may contain errors and defects that can affect the normal functioning of your device.